-We are a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases and cancer.
-Utilizing our suite of technologies, we are focused on developing product candidates with the potential to be either first-in-class against novel targets or best-in-class against known, but complex, targets in order to treat diseases with a significant unmet medical need.
-Our SIMPLE Antibody Platform, based on the powerful llama immune system, allows us to exploit novel and complex targets, and our three antibody Fc engineering technologies are designed to enable us to expand the therapeutic index of our product candidates.
-Together with our antibody discovery and development expertise, this suite of technologies has enabled our pipeline of seven product candidates.
-Two of our product candidates are in clinical proof-of-concept trials for three indications, one of which has achieved clinical proof-of-concept and is being prepared for Phase 3 clinical development.
+We are a clinical-stage biotechnology company developing a deep pipeline of differentiated antibody-based therapies for the treatment of severe autoimmune diseases, hematology and cancer.
+Utilizing our suite of antibody technologies and through our Innovative Access Program (IAP) to explore novel disease biology, we are focused on developing product candidates with the potential to be either first-in-class against novel targets or best-in-class against known, but complex, targets in order to treat diseases with a significant unmet medical need.
+Through our 'argenx 2021' vision we are on track to becoming a global, fully integrated, novel immunology company with the potential launch of our first product, efgartigimod, in the United States in 2021.

+Our SIMPLE Antibody $^{\text{TM}}$ Platform, based on the powerful llama immune system, together with the powerful IAP allows us to exploit novel and complex targets, and our three antibody Fc engineering technologies are designed to enable us to expand the therapeutic index of our product candidates.
+Together with our antibody discovery and development expertise, this suite of technologies has enabled us to build our broad pipeline of product candidates in severe autoimmune diseases and hematology/oncology, across all stages of development.
+Two of our product candidates are in potentially registrational trials in three indications, one is being prepared to enter Phase 3 development in two additional indications, and three product candidates are in earlier stage development.